russellelliott/InstagramProfileCollector/README.md

 ### Waiting 2.63 min. due to too many requests.
 Program may stop a few times due to too many requests

+### Detecting unusual activity (HACKED_LOCK)
+Excessive amounts of requests may cause your account to go into some sort of "lockdown"?
+All I had to do was get a security code and confirm it's me.

 ## Reading Data from Google Sheets
 ### Import/Read Google Sheet in Python